rosettatype/hyperglot/README.md

 1. A list of codepoints is obtained from a font.
 2. The database can be accessed in two modes:
-- by **default** combinations of a base character with marks are required as single code point where this exists (e.g. `ä`), codepoints for base characters and combining mark characters (e.g. `a` and combining `¨`) from these combinations are also required.
+	- By **default** combinations of a base character with marks are required as single code point where this exists (e.g. encoded `ä`), codepoints for base characters and combining mark characters (e.g. `a` and combining `¨`) from these combinations are also required.
-- Using the `decomposed` flag checked fonts are required to contain the base character and combining marks for a language (e.g. languages with `ä` will match for fonts that only have `a` and combining `¨` but not `ä` as single encoded glyph).
+	- Using the `decomposed` flag fonts are required to contain the base character and combining marks for a language (e.g. languages with `ä` will match for fonts that only have `a` and combining `¨` but not `ä` as  encoded glyph).
 3. Specified `validity` level is used to filter out language entries according to a user’s preference.
-4. If requested, `base` and `auxiliary` lists of codepoints are combined to achieve more strict criteria.
+4. If requested, `base` and `aux` (auxiliary) lists of codepoints are combined to achieve more strict criteria by using the `--support` option.
-5. Orthographies with `deprecated` or `secondary` status are ignored.
+5. Orthographies with `deprecated` or `secondary` status are ignored and are listed in the database for completeness only.
 6. If the list of code points in the font includes all code points from the list of codepoints for an orthography of given language, the font is considered to support this language orthography.
 In listings these are be grouped by scripts.